mmeyer2k/dcrypt/README.md

 ### AES-256 GCM Encryption

 PHP 7.1 ships with support for new AEAD encryption modes, GCM being considered the safest of these.
-An AEAD authentication tag combined with SHA-256 HMAC ensures encrypted messages can not be forged or altered.
+Dcrypt will handle the 32 bit AEAD authentication tag, SHA-256 HMAC and initialization vector as a single string.

 ```php
 <?php